virtimus/tinyHomeServer/features/hass.md

 Wait till Hass is avalilable at http://ths:8123 and preconfigure it.

-It can be long - trace with bellow commmand:
+First start can be long - trace with bellow commmand:
 ```
 tail -f /var/log/hass.log
 ```